RechoRaccoon/RaccNet/README.md

 # RaccNet
-A YouTube-style video platform built on top of ATmosphere's AT Protocol — browse, watch, upload, and share videos using your existing ATmosphere account!
+A YouTube-style video platform built on top of the AT Protocol — browse, watch, upload, and share videos using your existing ATmosphere/Bluesky account!
 ---
 ## Installation
 1. Go to the [**Releases**](../../releases) section on the right side of this page